OWASP/wstg/document/4-Web_Application_Security_Testing/03-Identity_Management_Testing/02-Test_User_Registration_Process.md

 ![Google Registration Page](images/Google_registration_page.jpg)\
 *Figure 4.3.2-2: Google Registration Page*

+## Remediation

+Implement identification and verification requirements that correspond to the security requirements of the information the credentials protect.

 ## Tools

 A HTTP proxy can be a useful tool to test this control.